thriveweb/sailinginparadise/content/happySailors/2019-07-01-raft-up-parties-1.md

   description: "If you have a larger group like Margaret from Funky Trunks did, we
     can easily arrange additional vessels for a “raft up” party, you can then take up to 90 guests! "
+  title: Margaret's Raft Up Party With Sailing In Paradise
 ---
 If you have a larger group like Margaret from Funky Trunks did, we can easily arrange additional vessels for a “raft up” party, you can then take up to 90 guests!
 The more the merrier and no one gets left out!
 This occasion was for a special birthday party celebration and they had the biggest game of beach cricket we had ever seen!